Build your skills in project management as a qualified engineer.

 John Cavanagh

-John is a Senior Lecturer with 20 years’ experience in the petrochemical and aromatics industries.
+John is the Course Coordinator.
+He is a Senior Lecturer with 20 years’ experience in the petrochemical and aromatics industries.
 A former process engineer with ICI, John has extensive technical and business project management experience.
-He’s been teaching in our School of Engineering for over 10 years.

 Where this will take you